Robotboy26/magicSquares/README.md

 cat 9.txt
 `

-# compile into one executable file
+# Compile

+Note: You can get the latest compiled executable file from the actions tab (click the top workflow)

 1. Download pyinstaller.